Whilst cancer rates have increased across all skin pigmentations, so has our ability to understand and treat them.

 In Depth Diagnosis

 One of the consultants at our London clinics will carefully assess issues you raise and wider symptoms.
 They are likely to examine your hands, feet and scalp, although skin cancers on the body still make up around a third of cases.

+Knowing why worse skin cancer outcomes occur on dark skin matters.
 Experience with a range of skin types and cancers is the key to sound diagnosis, whilst state of the art technical aids help gather evidence.

 Alongside normal dermatologolical imaging, our clinics are uniquely equipped with reflective confocal microscopy.
 A laser based system, able to see beneath your skin and often avoid the need for biopsies.